henry4k/website/posts/writing-cc-tests-with-dummy.md

 Alternatively you can create a `.proverc` in your project or home directory, which contains `--exec ''`.

-On my machine it looks like that then:
+On my machine it looks like this then:

 ```
 > prove